The Silver Bayonets – Braveface – Album Review

 On a personal level, “How We Heal” is one of the most satisfying and meaty tunes on the entire record – which is how I know this particular track, probably isn’t the single to put out there.
 OH!
 SELF-BURN!
 It’s true though…I’d describe “How We Heal” as one of the most interesting cuts on Braveface without question, but I can also acknowledge that ‘interesting’ does not always a single make, ya feel me?
 That being said – there is much more to life as a musician and as a band than just writing a single-worthy tune – the last thing you want to do is burn people out or not give them something with real substance to come back to.
 That’s certainly not a knock on the first half of this record either, don’t get me wrong, you can have great single-worthy tunes of substance, just like The Silver Bayonets clearly have here – I’m just arguing that there are supporting cuts on every record you can think of that help those songs stand-out and establish their impact.
 Quite often, once you’ve spun an album several times and absorbed those more easily digestible hooks, it’s songs like “How We Heal” that keep us coming back long after.

-…there ya go!
-You’ve pushed play, you’ve heard them shout-out the album’s name along the way as they transition through the ebb & flow of the energy in “Fake,” fueled by the intensity of the rhythm section of Ross & Enzo.
+You can hear them shout-out the album’s name along the way as they transition through the ebb & flow of the energy in “Fake,” fueled by the intensity of the rhythm section of Ross & Enzo.
 The pair provide a seriously reliable backbone on “Fake” that allows Kabir to get wildly imaginative & inventive with his guitar work, which goes on to produce a real highlight here in the solo moments and main riffage.
 It’s got hooks in the instrumentation that speak just as strongly as the vocals do – LISTEN to the way they rip into this cut and how quickly the catchiness kicks-in.
 Enzo is beasting it up back there once again, but make no mistake, Ross and Kabir are locked in-step with his every move, ready to turn on a dime and hit the switch to rock at any moment.
 There’s a fantastic fusion of genuine tension and intensity that makes “Fake” a seriously gripping track to listen to.
 But you already know that by now – you pushed play up top because deep down in your soul you knew that was the right thing to do, not for me, not for the band, but for YOU personally to enrich your earholes.
 Good on ya…kinda self-serving in a sense, but I’m sure we can all forgive you for it.

 Like I was saying though, “Fake” is a good choice to put out there to entice people into the record while still leaving them plenty of options like “Storms Inside” and “Suffocating Me” for later on.
 Right boys?
 RIGHT BOYS?
 I’m sure they’re picking up what I’m laying down here.
 I’m truly impressed with just how spoiled for choice these guys are on Braveface – there are SO MANY tunes that could easily entice people into listening to the rest of the record.
 Most importantly, proving that at track NINE they’re still absolutely KILLIN’ IT, when you DO get into the rest of the album via whatever song pulled you in, you’re going to completely love what you find.
 “Suffocating Me” has it all in my opinion…it probably takes the blue ribbon and wins the prize for me…the instrumentation and energy is just OFF THE CHARTS on this cut.
 HUGE guitars, excellent bass-lines and solid pace – The Silver Bayonets use space to their advantage on “Suffocating Me” and spring-off the silence into enormous hooks in the chorus that are pure awesome.
 Kabir – brother-man, you are an absolute HERO on the vocals of this tune…it’s no joke of a song and what he’s singing takes serious power, tone, control and mad-skill to pull off – not only does he nail every moment, he can pretty much take this performance to the bank and cash it.
 He’s had very few even remotely questionable moments along the way if any at all, but there’s zero-doubt about the highlight performance he puts on throughout “Suffocating Me” – dude gets a virtual high-five from me.
 If it wasn’t for the AMAZING way that The Silver Bayonets, as a BAND, completely nail the middle of this tune with beautifully flowing melody streaming from the speakers, Kabir would have stolen the show on his own here perhaps – but c’mon people, when you HEAR just how incredible the musicianship becomes from about 2:20-ish to the four-minute mark, it’ll pretty much blow your fuckin’ mind.
 The boys crank it back into full gear and beyond, ripping through this melodic barnburner’s chorus one more time and the soaring grind of the guitars as they exit this cut and head into the final tune, “Domino.”